You searched for:

 “abound”

-abound in/with (verb phrase) (something), abounds in/with; abounded in/with; abounding in/with
+abound in/with (verb phrase), abounds in/with; abounded in/with; abounding in/with

-To be filled with something or to contain a very large amount of something: "They live in an area which abounds with oil."
+To be filled with something or to contain a very large amount of something: Ethan lives in an area that abounds with oil.

-They were fishing in a stream that abounded in fish."
+Yesterday, Grover was fishing in a stream that abounded in fish.

 This entry is located in the following unit: